lukaszkrzeminski/todo-list-react/README.md

 - added button that hides all tasks marked as done
 - saving the list in Local storage feature added
 - tasks management moved to Redux
+- added author page using React router
+- clicking on a task moves to the current task page
+- added feature that allows to search tasks by name

 ### Technologies Used